jedstroke/mainstack-backend/README.md

 Contributions are welcome!
 Fork the repository and submit a pull request with your changes.

 ## License
-This project is licensed under the MIT License..
+This project is licensed under the MIT License.